South Korean humidifier disinfectant case

-The South Korean humidifier disinfectant case was an outbreak of lung diseases in South Korea, caused by chemicals contained in several humidifier disinfectants.
+The South Korean humidifier disinfectant case was an outbreak of lung diseases in South Korea, caused by chemicals contained in dozens of humidifier disinfectants.

 Outbreak

-The outbreak was detected in children between 2006 and 2011, and in adults in the spring of 2011; the mortality rate in children was 58 percent, while among adults, 53 percent died or required lung transplants.
-Autopsies and epidemiological work, followed up by animal studies, led the South Korean CDC to identify polyhexamethylene guanidine (PHMG) used in humidifier disinfectants as the cause.
+The outbreak was detected in children between 2006 and 2011, and in adults in the spring of 2011.
+The mortality rate in children was 58 percent, while among adults, 53 percent died or required lung transplants.
+Autopsies and epidemiological work, followed up by animal studies, led the South Korean CDC to identify the cause as the chemicals polyhexamethylene guanidine (PHMG), chloromethylchloroisothiazolinone (CMIT), methylisothiazolinone (MIT), and oligo(2-(2-ethoxy)-ethoxyethyl)guanidinium-chloride (PGH) used in humidifier disinfectants.

 Investigation

-The main cause of the lung diseases was the chemicals PHMG, methylchloroisothiazolinone (CMIT), methylisothiazolinone (MIT) and oligo(2-(2-ethoxy)-ethoxyethyl)guanidinium-chloride (PGH).
-Experiments by the South Korean government found pulmonary toxicity of PHMG and PGH when inhaled as a vapor.
-PHMG and PGH caused pulmonary fibrosis when experimented on animals.
+The main cause of the lung diseases was found to be four chemicals in Korean humidifier cleaners: